 You may also notice physical signs

-- your weight being very high or very low for someone of your age and height
+- Your weight is very high or very low for someone of your age and height

 ED (eating disorders) is a disordered relationship to food that has negative consequences for you and those around you.
 It’s a serious condition that needs specialist help as soon as possible.
-It can affect men or women, about a quarter of sufferers are male, though this may be an underrepresentation and it often develops early between 13 to 20 years old.
+It can affect men or women, about a quarter of sufferers are male, though this may be an under-representation, and it often develops early between 13 and 20 years old.

 How to get help this Christmas

-To get the point where you can enjoy a meal can take a lot of help from others, especially health professionals.
-If you think this is an eating disorder you need to get professional help as soon as you think this is a problem.
+Getting to the point where you can enjoy a meal can take a lot of help from others, especially health professionals.
+If you think this is an eating disorder, you need to get professional help as soon as you think this is a problem.
 First, call your GP and ask for an extended appointment to talk about your concerns.
 Don’t go alone if self-referred, take someone you trust along to offer the support you need.

-Most importantly, turn up well informed, the NICE guidelines provide very comprehensive information for the general public.
+Most importantly, turn up well-informed, the NICE guidelines provide very comprehensive information for the public.
 Treatment can be very successful but as with all mental health issues the earlier it is sought the better.
-Treatment involves help with diet plans and exercise plans, medical help, psychological therapy for sufferer and family, psychosocial training for sufferer and family, use of specialist support groups.
+Treatment involves help with diet plans and exercise plans, medical help, psychological therapy for sufferers and families, psychosocial training for sufferers and families, use of specialist support groups.